Von Ryan's Express: Box office

 The film grossed $17,111,111 ($ in consumer dollars) at the North American box office, equating to $7,700,000 ($ in consumer dollars) taken in box office rentals.
 Variety ranked Von Ryan's Express as the 10th-highest-grossing film of 1965.
 Additionally, this was Sinatra's highest-grossing and biggest-earning film of the decade.

 According to Fox records, the film needed to earn $12,600,000 in rentals to break even and made over $17,000,000, meaning it made a profit.

 Awards

 The film was nominated for a Best Sound Editing (Walter Rossi) Academy Award in 1966, while the Motion Picture Sound Editors also nominated the film for Best Sound Editing in a Feature Film.

 British Channel 4 ranked Von Ryan's Express number 89 on their list of 100 Greatest War Films, commenting, "A ripping yarn culminating in a wild train dash through [Italy], with director Mark Robson cranking up the tension and releasing it with some excellent action set-pieces."
-It has a 90% fresh rating on Rotten Tomatoes from 20 reviews.
+It has a 90% rating on Rotten Tomatoes from 20 reviews.